Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

 It will help you to track the healthiness of your sales funnel, see the yearly revenue trajectory and control the impact of every metric on revenue.

 If your CRM doesn’t have a sales pipeline velocity report, you can download my template below, including Getleado’s sales funnel.

 Next Steps (W/Free B2B Sales Funnel Template And Sales Funnel Velocity Calculator)

 Following my step-by-step framework, you can improve your sales process, create a high-conversion b2b sales funnel, accelerate your sales, increase average deal value, close more deals, and, as a result, grow revenue.

 The best part?

-You'll have full control of your sales process, will be able to influence the decision-making process of your leads, and have a clear overview of what parts of your sales funnel needs improvement.
+You’ll have full control of your sales process, will be able to influence the decision-making process of your leads, and have a clear overview of what parts of your sales funnel need improvement.

-If you want to get a free copy of my sales funnel and sales pipeline velocity calculator I use for tracking the healthiness of the sales funnel, click the button below.
+If you want to get a free copy of our sales funnel and sales pipeline velocity calculator I use for tracking the healthiness of the sales funnel, click here.